W1LMS/dmr-master-server/README.md

     chmod +x ./install.sh
     sudo ./install.sh

 You should find yourself in the `/opt/HBlink3` folder when it is done.
 You will need to edit the files `hblink.cfg` and `rules.py` in that folder prior to launching.
+You may want to leave the `LOG_LEVEL` to `DEBUG` for the most verbose messages until you have confirmed everything is working well.
+When you're ready to go live, change it to `INFO` to receive just the relevant messages.

+For help with this, visit [DVSwitch on Groups.io](https://dvswitch.groups.io/).
+There is a wealth of information on this and other related software.
+You can also visit [WB4ULK's website](http://www.chrishoodblog.com/make-your-own-dmr-server/) or watch his YouTube videos below as this script is based on his guide.

 To launch, type:

     python3 bridge.py